 It’s a great combination for a successful relationship.

 So, let’s talk about these, shall we?
 Buttery, rich dough is rolled out and cut into squares and then pressed into muffin tins.
-You fill them with a sweetened whipped cream cheese and then sprinkle with a pecan based streusel.
-Into the fridge it goes to slowly rise.
+You fill them with a sweetened whipped cream cheese mixture and then sprinkle with a pecan based streusel.
+Into the fridge they go to slowly rise.
 Next day, you get up, take them out of the fridge, and while you are making coffee you preheat the oven.
 Pop the pan in and set the timer for 15 minutes.
 Take a quick shower, or read your Bible, or paint your nails.
 Pretty soon the house is going to be smelling pretty fantastic and your family will be stumbling into the kitchen yawning and sniffing.

 You’ll feel like a Pillsbury commercial.